-To assist in the revitalization of the city, Cleveland needed something more significant than just a sports arena with four walls and a roof.
-To accomplish this, the city used the concept of an urban entertainment district, or UED, in the creation of Gund Arena.
-In 1990, the Gateway Economic Development Corporation was formed to create a stadium for the Cavaliers and also a complete financially productive district for Cleveland.
-Despite this plan, this vast project ignited controversy.
-In the 1980s, a plan for a domed downtown Cleveland sports complex failed to generate sufficient public and political support.
-In 1984, the $150 million bond issue to fund the domed stadium was rejected by a vote of 277,845 to 147,221.
-With the Gateway plan in mind, all that remained was to generate public support for the public funding portion of the project.
-This "sin tax" on liquor and cigarettes passed by a narrow margin of 52 percent to 48 percent.
-With public funding secured, the path was cleared for the Gateway Project to begin and for the Cavaliers to build a new home.
+The Gateway project was unveiled amidst years of sports-related controversy.
+A plan for a domed sports complex had already failed to generate sufficient public and political support.
+In 1984, voters had rejected a $150 million bond issue to fund the domed stadium by a vote of nearly two to one.
+For the Gateway plan to succeed, the city and the team would need to generate support for the public funding portion of the project.
+In 1990, following endorsements from business and civic leaders, voters approved a "sin tax" on liquor and cigarettes by a narrow margin of 52 percent to 48 percent.
+With public funding secured, the path was cleared for the Gateway Project to begin and for the Cavaliers to build their new home downtown.

-With the massive renovations that lasted from 2018-2019, the Cavaliers also signed a lease to occupy Rocket Mortgage FieldHouse until 2034.
-At the time that this lease expires, this arena will have been home to the Cavaliers for 40 years after their move in 1994.
-Recently in 2022, Rocket Mortgage FieldHouse hosted the National Basketball Association's All-Star Weekend event.
-Due to continuous innovation of the complex, it was able to host these events in both 1997 and 2022 for the 50th and 75th anniversaries of the NBA.
-Despite controversy regarding funding for the project, Rocket Mortgage FieldHouse has proven to be an unwavering symbol of Cleveland.
+In 2022, Rocket Mortgage FieldHouse (or "the Rock," as it has come to be known) hosted the National Basketball Association's All-Star Weekend event.
+Thanks to continuous improvement and innovation, the complex was able to host these events in both 1997 and 2022, for the 50th and 75th anniversaries of the NBA.
+Despite controversy regarding the initial funding for the project as well as for ongoing maintenance, Rocket Mortgage FieldHouse has proven to be an unwavering symbol of Cleveland.